 In the end, “As Above, So Below” brought in about $41.9 million.
 The production budget for the movie is not available, though revenues suggest production company Universal did turn a slight profit.

 Movies That Found Success: 12 Movies Critics Hated — But Performed Well at the Box Office

 Worldwide Gross: $11.1 million

 In this drama, aspiring DJ Cole is trying to make it big on the electronic music scene.
-Cole meets a more established DJ, James Reed, who takes him under his wing and introduces him to his girlfriend, Sophie.
-Knowing James seems to open up opportunities for Cole, but his relationship with Sophie could be a game-changer.
-Zac Efron, who stars in the summer release “Baywatch,” plays Cole in “We Are Your Friends.”
+Cole meets a more established DJ, James, who takes him under his wing and introduces him to his girlfriend, Sophie.
+Things change when Cole begins to fall for Sophie.
+Zac Efron, who starred in another summer release, “Baywatch,” plays Cole in “We Are Your Friends.”

-This movie holds the No. 8 spot for worst openings ever among movies released in 2,000+ theaters.
+This movie holds the No. 9 spot for worst openings ever among movies released in 2,000+ theaters.
 It opened at 2,333 locations with a $758 theater average.
-The movie earned $2.5 million its first week, which was more than half of all the money it earned in the U.S. Over the next three weeks, it only earned about $1 million more.
+The movie earned less than $2.5 million its first week, almost half of all the money it earned in the U.S. Over the next three weeks, it only earned about $1 million more.
 When the figures were tallied, roughly 70 percent of the movie’s earnings came from foreign viewers.

 Opening Weekend Gross: $2 million

 In this sci-fi horror movie, a risk-management specialist must decide whether or not to terminate an artificially created humanoid being.
 Kate Mara and Anya Taylor-Joy star.